FBI Denver Joins Case Of Missing Woman Gabby Petito Last Believed To Be In Grand Teton National Park

 (CBS4)– The FBI Denver office is involved in the case of a missing woman who was last said to be in Wyoming’s Grand Teton National Park.
 Gabby Petito traveled with her boyfriend Brian Laundrie from Florida to the West this summer when she seemingly disappeared.

 Petito’s mother reported her missing on Sept.
 11 after last receiving texts from her on Aug.
 30, although it’s not confirmed whether the texts were from Petito.
 Police say that Laundrie returned home to Florida on Sept.
 1 in Petito’s van but without Petito.
-He is considered a person of interest in the missing persons case, has retained a lawyer and has not been cooperating with investigators.READ MORE: Death Of Olivia Gant Impetus For New Mandatory Child Abuse Reporting Bill
+He is considered a person of interest in the missing persons case, has retained a lawyer and has not been cooperating with investigators.READ MORE: COVID In Colorado: ICU Beds Full In Larimer County And Weld County

 Florida police say they haven’t begun a physical search for the 22-year-old woman because they don’t know where to begin.

-“We have resources and law enforcement partners that are out in the field following up tips and leads but as far as a grid search right now, we’re still trying to narrow down geographic areas,” said North Port Police Chief Todd Garrison.READ MORE: Want To Park In Downtown Denver?
-It Could Cost Double At A Parking Meter
+“We have resources and law enforcement partners that are out in the field following up tips and leads but as far as a grid search right now, we’re still trying to narrow down geographic areas,” said North Port Police Chief Todd Garrison.READ MORE: Denver Weather: Friday Is The Coolest Day Since June, It Turns Even Cooler Next Week

 Police video from Moab, Utah, shows Petito argued with Laundrie on Aug.
 12 near Arches National Park.
 Officers tried to help them work it out after an emotional fight.

 Petito was last seen on Aug.
 24 checking out of a Salt Lake City hotel with Laundrie.
 She is last believed to have been in Grand Teton National Park in Wyoming.
-Police have seized the 2012 Ford Transit van that the couple was traveling in.MORE NEWS: Denver Public School Board Director Tay Anderson: 'I Will Be Censured...
-By The School Board' After Investigation
+Police have seized the 2012 Ford Transit van that the couple was traveling in.MORE NEWS: Businesses, Delivery Services Prepare For Upcoming Holiday Shipping Delays

 All tips with information on Petito’s disappearance can be reported to 1-800-CALL-FBI (1-800-225-5324).